Pilot’s supporters throng his residence to greet him on his b’day | Politics

 - India

-A group of his supporters, named as Sachin Pilot Fans club, also released a 57-second video projecting Pilot as Rajasthan’s future leader, presenting his vision for the state without making any reference to the Ashok Gehlot government.
-The video on the development of Rajasthan reflects Pilot’s aspiration for a larger role in the state.
-It was released on Monday on the eve of his birthday and is being circulated on the social media.
+A group of his supporters, named as Sachin Pilot Fans club, also released a 57-second video clip projecting Pilot as Rajasthan’s future leader and presenting his vision for the state without making any reference to the Ashok Gehlot government.
+The video on the development of Rajasthan reflected Pilot’s aspiration for a larger role in the state.
+It was released on Monday on the eve of his birthday and is being circulated on social media.

 Pilot’s supporters on Monday had carried out a plantation drive in all 200 assembly constituencies of the state to mark his birthday.